-Rule 12.1 At Will Patient Relationship A chiropractor acknowledges that his patients have a right to choose a chiropractor and/or health care provider and may amend provider choice at will.
+Rule 12.1 At Will Patient Relationship.
+A chiropractor acknowledges that his patients have a right to choose a chiropractor and/or health care provider and may amend provider choice at will.

-Rule 12.2 Record Preservation A chiropractor should preserve and protect a patient's confidences and records, except as directed by the patient or required by the law.
+Rule 12.2 Record Preservation.
+A chiropractor should preserve and protect a patient's confidence and records, except as directed by the patient or required by the law.
 A patient's history, symptoms, diagnosis, and/or treatment should not be discussed with any third party unless written consent is provided by the patient or patient representative.

-Rule 12.3 Patient Records A chiropractor should comply with a patent's written and notarized authorization to provide records, or copies thereof, to whomever the patient designates and authorizes to receive and/or inspect such records.
+Rule 12.3 Patient Records.
+A chiropractor should comply with a patent's written and notarized authorization to provide records, or copies thereof, to whomever the patient designates and authorizes to receive and/or inspect such records.
 A reasonable fee may be charged for the cost of duplication of records in compliance with a patient request.

-Rule 12.4 Chiropractic/Veterinary Relationship A licensed chiropractor may act as an unlicensed veterinary assistant and may manipulate and/or adjust animals under the direct supervision of a Mississippi licensed veterinarian provided that the licensed chiropractor has successfully completed a course of study approved by the American Veterinary Chiropractic Association, International Veterinary Chiropractic Association, or another course that is substantially equivalent and approved by the Mississippi Board of Veterinary Medicine.
+Rule 12.4 Animal Chiropractic.
+A licensed chiropractor may act as an unlicensed veterinary assistant and may manipulate and/or adjust animals under the direct supervision of a Mississippi licensed veterinarian provided that the licensed chiropractor has successfully completed a course of study approved by the American Veterinary Chiropractic Association, International Veterinary Chiropractic Association, or another course that is substantially equivalent and approved by the Mississippi Board of Veterinary Medicine.
 Any licensed chiropractor providing services on animals must register with the Board.
-Initial registration shall require a certified transcript demonstrating completion of course of study as approved by the American Veterinary Chiropractic Association, International Veterinary Chiropractic Association, or another course that is substantially equivalent and approved by the Mississippi Board of Veterinary Medicine.
+Initial registration shall require a certified transcript demonstrating completion of course of study as approved by the American Veterinary Chiropractic Association, International Veterinary Chiropractic Association, or another course that is substantially equivalent and approved equivalent and approved by the American Veterinary Chiropractic Association, International Veterinary Chiropractic Association, or another course that is substantially equivalent and equivalent and approved by the Mississippi Board of Veterinary Chiropractic Association, or another course that is substantially equivalent and approved by the Mississippi Board of Veterinary Chiropractic Association, or another course that is substantially equivalent and approved by the Mississippi Board of Veterinary Chiropractic Association, or another course that is substantially equivalent and approved by the Mississippi Board of Veterinary Medicine.